Small intestine & ampulla

 Board review style question #1

-This tumor is most likely comprised of which of the following epithelial types?
+The tumor shown above most likely comprises which of the following epithelial types?

 1. Gastric